cyberseihis/bnnprint/write/content.md

 multiply-accumulate(MAC) operations can be carried out by XNOR and popcount operations.
 This can lead to up to a $58\times$ improvement in speed.

+BNNs can therefore enable the implementation of neural networks in resource constrained environments.
+The trade-off is that both their representational capacity and corrigibility to training are inferior to higher precision networks, and so often they either cannot provide sufficient prediction accuracy or require a much higher count of neurons to achieve it, negating the previous gains.
+As a rule of thump 4 binarised neurons are needed to match up to a unquantised one.

 During training, higher precision underlying weights are used to make learning more robust.
 In the forward propagation phase these more precise weights, $W$, and the activations from the previous layer $I$ are binarized using the sign function: